-This study has revealed that there are differences in learning outcomes at Universitas Terbuka, who taught using Flipped Classroom method by using handouts and virtual approach.
+This study has revealed that there are differences in learning outcomes at Universitas 19 buka, who taught using Flipped Classroom method by using handouts and virtual approach.
 The application of the model Flipped Classroom virtual approach significantly student creativity can be generated as well as the students' attention to the problem and provided excellent learning.
 This finding is consistent with research results Yujing (2015) showed that there were significant differences empowering students in the experimental class and control the learning model Flipped Classroom.
 Osman, et al (2014) shows that there are differences in student achievement in traditional classroom by classroom Flipped Classroom.
-Basal (2015) concluded that English teachers have a positive perception of Flipped Classroom, where it has four benefits for Flipped Classroom such as students to learn by themselves, face their preparation, can overcome the limitations of class time and increase participation in the classroom model has a positive experience, and make students perform better than with conventional learning.
+Basal (2015) concluded that English teachers have a positive perception of Flipped Classroom, where it has four benefits for Flipped Classroom such as students to learn by themselves, face their preparation, can overcome the limitations class time and increase participation in the classroom.
+Kadry and Hami (2014) that the implementation of the Flipped Classroom model has a positive experience, and make students perform by ter than with conventional learning.
 Roehl and Linga (2013) concluded that as the instructor who will use the new strategy, it is very important in education which is reflected in effective learning.
 Activity of learning and flipped classroom learning strategy that uses technology, students will develop their creative thinking abilities in higher level.